All Episodes

 And what we have is really several sets.

-We have a set of three which are metallic, that are covered with a strange membrane.
+We have a set of three which are metallic that are covered with a strange membrane.

-And we have another set of three which are small, grayish-white balls.
+And we have another set of three which are small grayish-white balls.

-We have one which is a small crystalline material, a glass-like material.
+We have one Which is a small crystalline material, a glass-like material.

 We have two from feet, one from the hand, two from legs, and one from the back of the neck.

-That's just from the surgeries, and then we've got other implants.
+And then we've got other left implants.

-They're all from the left side of the body.
+We might add all from the left side of the body.

-Including Whitley's ear.
+Including Whitley's here.

 Hi.

-Yes, good afternoon, or good evening, I should say, right?
+Or good evening, I should say, right?

 Morning here.

-Good morning, Denard.
+Good morning, Denmark.

 My name is Victor.